okyeron/fates/install/norns/Norns_install_instructions_1.5.md

 Find the IP of your Raspberry Pi using a software like [Lanscan](https://itunes.apple.com/us/app/lanscan/id472226235) (on MacoS)

-Or if you have a keyboard and HDMI monitor plugged into the pi, login and use `ifconfig` to get your IP address (you want the one for `wlan0`).
+Or if you have a keyboard and HDMI monitor plugged into the pi, login and use `ifconfig` to get your IP address `inet` (you want the one listed under `wlan0`).

 (Optional)
 Then you can generate an SSH key (replace XX below with the IP of the RPI).